libersoft-org/yellow-server/INSTALL.md

-# Installation and configuration of NEMP server
+# Installation and configuration of the NEMP server

 ## Before the installation